tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-goals-for-2010-for-sqldenis.md

 ## Read 2 books per month

 There was a time when I commuted to NYC from Princeton and would read between 50 and 60 books per year.
-Now that my commute is mostly walking I don’t read that much, I like to increase that.
+Now that my commute is mostly walking I don't read that much, I like to increase that.
 So far I already have finished one book, this book is called Deamon and I already blogged about it here: [Daemon by Daniel Suarez is a book every programmer will love][3]

 One way to read more is by using audio books, this way you can listen at the gym, while you are walking around etc etc. Audio books are sometimes read by really good people.
 A couple of audio books I really enjoyed are: Angels and Demons, Digital Fortress, and Daemon.
 Audio books really add another dimension to an already interesting book.
 For example those creepy synthetic voices in Daemon really bring the book to life.
 Some of the books that are on my list for this year are below.